News Grower

 Anthropic tested removing Claude Code from the Pro plan

 Anthropic caused a stir among developers with what appeared to be a surprise change to its pricing plan: The company signaled that Claude Code, the popular agentic development tool, would no longer be available to subscribers on the $20-per-month Pro plan.
 Users took to Reddit and X to point out that Anthropic's pricing page for Claude explicitly showed Claude Code as not supported in the Pro plan.
 (It remained in the $100/month+ Max plan.)
-New users signing up for Pro subscriptions were unable to access Claude Code.
+Some new users signing up for Pro subscriptions were unable to access Claude Code.
 Meanwhile, existing subscribers saw no interruption.
 After speculation and frustration spread, Anthropic's head of growth, Amol Avasare, took to social media to clarify that this was a "small test on ~2% of new prosumer signups."
 As for the reasoning, he explained:Read full article Comments

 Stay on the signal